zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ChIPseq.sh

-This script performs quality control on fastq files and aligns reads to a reference genome using either BWA or chromap (bowtie2 for CUT&RUN), depending on the species specified with -g or the index provided with -i.
+This script performs quality control on fastq files and aligns reads to a reference genome using either BWA or chromap (bowtie2 for CUT&RUN/CUT&TAG), depending on the species specified with -g or the index provided with -i.
 It then converts alignments to filtered BAM/BED and bigwig formats but does NOT perform peak calling.

-> This script works for both ChIPseq and CUT&RUN.
+> This script works for both ChIPseq and CUT&RUN/CUT&TAG.

 #### Input
 Paired-end fastq files with **_R1/2** suffix, i.e. test_R1.fastq.gz, test_R2.fastq.gz